rebel47/ondevice-inferencing-flutter/README.md

 ### How to Add Models

+**Option 1: Direct File Placement (Recommended for Large Models)**

+For models larger than 1GB, place them directly in the app's external storage directory to avoid memory issues:

+1. Connect your Android device to your computer
+2. Navigate to: `Android/data/com.example.ondevice_slm_app/files/models/`
+3. Copy your GGUF model files to this directory
+4. Restart the app - models will be automatically detected

-**Option 1: Import from Device (Recommended)**
+**Option 2: Import from Device (Best for Small Models < 1GB)**

 1. Launch the app and navigate to the Chat screen
 2. Tap the model selector icon in the app bar
 3. Select "Import from device"
+4. Read the warning about file size limitations
-4. Choose your GGUF model file from the file picker
+5. Choose your GGUF model file from the file picker
-5. The app will copy it to app storage for future use
+6. The app will copy it to app storage for future use

+> ⚠️ **Note**: The Android file picker may crash with very large files (>1GB) due to memory limitations.
+Use Option 1 for large models.

-**Option 2: Pre-bundle Models**
+**Option 3: Pre-bundle Models**
 1. Place GGUF files in `assets/models/` directory
 2. Add them to `pubspec.yaml` under assets
 3. Run `flutter pub get`